1Password/solutions/1password/onepassword_sdks/demo-azure-function-create-item-and-share/README.md

 Before production, confirm:

-- [ ] Service account has access only to the vaults it needs, at the minimum permission level.
+- Service account has access only to the vaults it needs, at the minimum permission level.
-- [ ] `Automated Shares` vault has no human members — only the service account.
+- `Automated Shares` vault has no human members — only the service account.
-- [ ] Function key is treated as a secret (store it in Jira's secret manager, not in plain-text automation config).
+- Function key is treated as a secret (store it in Jira's secret manager, not in plain-text automation config).
-- [ ] Key Vault has **purge protection** and **soft delete** on (defaults are fine, but verify on the Key Vault **Properties** blade).
+- Key Vault has **purge protection** and **soft delete** on (defaults are fine, but verify on the Key Vault **Properties** blade).
-- [ ] Application Insights has a log retention policy that complies with your data policy (default is 90 days).
+- Application Insights has a log retention policy that complies with your data policy (default is 90 days).
-- [ ] Consider locking down the Function App with IP restrictions if Jira Cloud egress IPs are available, or with Private Endpoints if you're on an isolated SKU later.
+- Consider locking down the Function App with IP restrictions if Jira Cloud egress IPs are available, or with Private Endpoints if you're on an isolated SKU later.
-- [ ] Rotate the 1Password service account token on a schedule; Azure Key Vault makes version rotation painless (upload new version, the Key Vault reference automatically picks up the latest).
+- Rotate the 1Password service account token on a schedule; Azure Key Vault makes version rotation painless (upload new version, the Key Vault reference automatically picks up the latest).

 ---

 ## 10. Appendix — PowerShell + container alternative (sketch)

-If you later want to go back to PowerShell (Nextech's native stack), the path looks like this:
+If you later want to switch to PowerShell, the path looks like this:

 1. Build a Docker image based on `mcr.microsoft.com/azure-functions/powershell:4` that installs the `op` CLI via a RUN step pulling the binary from `https://cache.agilebits.com/dist/1P/op2/pkg/...`.
 2. Push the image to Azure Container Registry (create one via **Create a resource** → **Container Registry**).